-(I) Physical chemistry principles of blast furnace and direct reduction production of iron and refining of iron to steel.
+(I, II, S) Physical chemistry principles of blast furnace and direct reduction production of iron and refining of iron to steel.
 Discussion of raw materials, productivity, impurity removal, deoxidation, alloy additions, and ladle metallurgy.
-Prerequisite: MTGN334.
+Offered every other year.
+Prerequisites: MTGN334, and MTGN251 or MTGN351.
 3 hours lecture; 3 semester hours.

 MTGN431.
 HYDRO- AND ELECTRO-METALLURGY.
-3.0 Semester Hrs
+3.0 Semester Hrs.

-(I) Physicochemical principles associated with the extraction and refining of metals by hydro- and electrometallurgical techniques.
+(I, II, S) Physicochemical principles associated with the extraction and refining of metals by hydro- and electrometallurgical techniques.
 Discussion of unit processes in hydrometallurgy, electrowinning, and electrorefining.
 Analysis of integrated flowsheets for the recovery of nonferrous metals.
-Prerequisites: MTGN334, MTGN351 and MTGN352.
-Co-requisite: MTGN461.
+Offered every other year.
+Prerequisites: MTGN334, MTGN352, and MTGN351 or MTGN251.
+Corequisite: MTGN461.
 3 hours lecture; 3 semester hours.